 Have you ever thought of becoming a cosmetologist?
+What about a children's dentist?
 If so, you may be interestested in becoming an esthetician.
 While the two careers may seem similar, an esthetician provides more indepth care for their clients than a typical cosemtologist.

 If you are already a cosmetologist, you can greatly benefit from furthering your education by advancing your education by becoming an esthetician.
 This does require additional education, but the long term financial improvement are worth the additional education and the time that is taken for continuing education hours each year.